uwescience/myria/docs/developers/MyriaX.markdown

   - When a user releases a connection, if currently the size of the connection pool < MIN_POOL_SIZE, the connection will not be released and also no timeout releasing.

-### Flow control.
+### Flow control

 Netty abstracts all the data transferring operations through a Channel interface.
 For each Channel, there is a bit controlling whether currently the channel should read data from the underlying system network stack.
-The bit can be set by calling
->Channel.setReadable(readable).
+The bit can be set by calling "Channel.setReadable(readable)".

 If data reading is paused, the system network layer at the recipient side notifies the sender side to stop sending data once the system receive buffer is full.
 This mechanism of flow control is called network back pressure.

 MyriaX adopts a push based data transferring model.
 The sender keeps sending data until the recipient is not able to process them quickly enough.
 And the flow control in MyriaX is exactly the back pressure mechanism.